MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 - Full backup of databases (one or multiple files)
 - Differential backup (one or multiple files)
 - Log backup (not split for a transaction log file)

-- `CHECKSUM` enabled for backups (mandatory)
+While having `CHECKSUM` enabled for backups is not required, it is recommended for faster restore operations.

 ### Azure

 Make sure you have the following requirements for Azure:

-- PowerShell Az.SQL module version 2.16.0 or later ([installed](https://www.powershellgallery.com/packages/Az.Sql/) or accessed through [Azure Cloud Shell](/azure/cloud-shell/))
+- PowerShell Az.SQL module version 2.16.0 or later ([installed](https://www.powershellgallery.com/packages/Az.Sql/) or accessed through [Azure Cloud Shell](/azure/cloud-shell/)).
-- Azure CLI version 2.19.0 or later ([installed](/cli/azure/install-azure-cli))
+- Azure CLI version 2.19.0 or later ([installed](/cli/azure/install-azure-cli)).
-- Azure Blob Storage container provisioned
+- Provisioned Azure Blob Storage container.
-- Shared access signature (SAS) security token with read and list permissions generated for the Blob Storage container
+- Shared access signature (SAS) security token with read and list permissions generated for the Blob Storage container or a managed identity that can access the container.

 ### Azure RBAC permissions

 Running LRS through the provided clients requires one of the following Azure roles:

 - Subscription Owner role
 - [SQL Managed Instance Contributor](/azure/role-based-access-control/built-in-roles#sql-managed-instance-contributor) role
 - Custom role with the following permission: `Microsoft.Sql/managedInstances/databases/*`